-We used Legion Stonehenge watercolour paper in class.
+I generally use Legion Stonehenge watercolour paper in class.
 It is a very nice paper and one I often use professionally.
 You could also get away with a paper that is a step or two down from this brand.
 However, please do not get the cheapest paper.
 That thin stuff on the bottom shelf will not absorb the water or paint—it just sits on the top and makes a puddle.
-Ideally, get a paper that is 100% cotton.
-It absorbs and holds the paint beautifully.
+Strive to get paper that is 100% cotton.
+It absorbs and holds paint beautifully.
 It is also helpful to know that watercolour paper tends to come in 2 varieties: cold-press (textured) and hot-press (smooth).
 We used cold-pressed in the workshop, but it's mostly a matter of personal taste.
 Textured paper just delights me more than smooth paper.

 As long as you don't get those really terrible brushes that people give to kids (you know the ones with the coloured plastic handles and black bristles that are shaped like a triangle instead of a point), you'll be okay.
 Get a "round" brush.
 Those are what they call the average kind that come to a nice point.
-There are super expensive brushes out there, but you'll get good results from anything at around the $3.00+ mark—they'll just wear out more quickly than the more expensive options.
+There are brushes at all price points available.
+You can get good results from anything at around the $3.00+ mark—they'll just wear out more quickly than the more expensive options.

 Where to Buy

 In Toronto, my favourite art supply shop is Above Ground.
 I go to the downtown location, next to OCAD.
 Curry's and DeSerres are also good.
 All three stores generally have enthusiastic and knowledgeable staff who can help you with your selections and are often eager to hear about your projects and give advice and ideas.
 Michael's is okay for some things, but their selection is not great when it comes to fine art supplies.